As a certified HubSpot partner, I run into one of these two scenarios all the time.

 For whatever reason, they felt it was a good idea, but in the end, it was a bad choice for one of these possible reasons:

-- Maybe HubSpot and Inbound was a last-ditch effort to save their business
+Maybe HubSpot and Inbound were a last-ditch effort to save their business

 Before you buy HubSpot

 Understand why you are buying it

 Have clear goals defined and make sure that you are committed to the effort to get results

 Understand that there are costs on top of the software you may want to plan for